New York Lawmaker Wants Retail Gambling Ad Rules Extended to Online Sportsbooks

 With Vanel’s bill only bringing online sportsbooks in line with their brick-and-mortar counterparts, and the regulations seemingly being reasonable – many ads likely already conform to the rules as written – it would seem as though the regulations should pass without much controversy.

 However, there are plenty of other areas where the legislature’s impact on the state’s gaming industry is far more contentious.
-For instance, lawmakers passed an accelerated timeline for the process of awarding licenses for three downstate casinos, something on which the state’s Gaming Facility Location Board later pushed back.
+For instance, lawmakers passed an accelerated timeline for the process of awarding licenses for three downstate casinos, something on which the state’s Gaming Facility Location Board later pushed back

-Ed Scimia is a freelance writer who has been covering the gaming industry since 2008.
+Ed Scimia is an experienced writer who has been covering the gaming industry since 2008.
 He graduated from Syracuse University in 2003 with degrees in Magazine Journalism and Political Science.
-In his time as a freelancer, Ed has worked for About.com, Gambling.com, and Covers.com, among other sites.
-He has also authored multiple books and enjoys curling competitively, which has led to him creating curling-related content for his YouTube channel "Chess on Ice."
+As a writer, Ed has worked for About.com, Gambling.com, and Covers.com, among other sites.
+He has also authored multiple books and enjoys curling competitively, which has led to him creating curling-related content for his YouTube channel, "Chess on Ice."

 Read Full Bio